The Prison Pleading Trap

 Date Written: 2022

 The prison is an epicenter of dominance—it is where state-sanctioned abuses are most forcefully expressed and legitimized without being seen.
 Incarcerated people have increasingly turned to civil prisoners’ rights litigation to expose the injustices hidden behind prison walls.
 But rather than safeguarding incarcerated people’s access to courts, Congress enacted the Prison Litigation Reform Act to obstruct their pathways to judicial relief.
-A centerpiece of this effort is the Act’s exhaustion provision, which mandates proper completion of the prison grievance process before challenging any condition of prison life in federal court.
+A centerpiece of this effort is the Act’s exhaustion provision.

-This reactive process—what I call the “prison pleading trap”—creates an untenable and perilous regime.
-And its harms are heightened for people of color, who are disproportionately incarcerated and, while confined, disproportionately subject to prison abuses requiring redress.
-This article investigates the trap’s operations and impacts, and upon considering a range of potential solutions, it ends by recognizing the merits of transformative change.
-Congress created PLRA exhaustion to reduce the quantity of prison litigation, but this reform addressed a symptom (the volume of litigation) while ignoring the disease (growing prison populations and persisting abuses).
-Discrete procedural solutions to prison grievance pleading will have meaningful impacts, but they are ultimately incomplete without a concurrent commitment to decarceration.
+This reactive process—what I call the “prison pleading trap”—creates a perilous regime of perverse incentives.
+This Article investigates the trap’s operations and impacts and, upon considering a range of potential solutions, it ends by recognizing the merits of transformative change.
+Congress created PLRA exhaustion to reduce the quantity of prison litigation, but this reform addressed a symptom (the volume of litigation) while ignoring the disease (mass incarceration).
+Discrete procedural solutions to prison grievance pleading may have meaningful impacts, but they are ultimately incomplete without a concurrent commitment to decarceration.

 Suggested Citation: Suggested Citation